 - service providers (generally based in the UK) such as those who provide IT and system administration services or support us in the installation and maintenance of your energy meters (meter operator agents, meter asset providers, meter asset managers, data retrievers, meter read agents, data collectors, data aggregators and revenue protection agents) or delivery of any of our marketing materials to you (marketing agencies) or provide us with market research services or tracing and debt collection services;

-- other companies in our Group of companies such as Drax Power Limited or Opus Energy Limited (based in the UK) who provide Security, IT and system administration services and undertake management reporting and statistical analysis of our customers to improve our product and service offering;
+- other companies in our Group of companies such as Drax Power Limited or Haven Power Limited (based in the UK) who provide Security, IT and system administration services and undertake management reporting and statistical analysis of our customers to improve our product and service offering;

 - if we are under a duty to disclose or share your personal information in order to comply with any legal obligation), requirement of our regulators (including Ofgem), industry code, or in order to enforce or apply our contract with you;